zionrubin/incubator-liminal/README.md

 1. Ensure you have The Docker engine running locally, and enable a local Kubernetes cluster:
 ![Kubernetes configured](https://raw.githubusercontent.com/apache/incubator-liminal/master/images/k8s_running.png)

+And allocate it at least 3 CPUs (under "Resources" in the Docker preference UI).

 If you want to execute your pipeline on a remote kubernetes cluster, make sure the cluster is configured using :
 ```bash